Rock Island County Courthouse auction brings in $4,500

 A safe from the Rock Island County courthouse is among the items stored inside buildings at the Rock Island County Fairgrounds that eventually will be sold at public auction.

-Furniture, fixtures and even the doorknobs from the old Rock Island County Courthouse were sold by auctioneer Dan DePorter of DePorter Auction at the Rock Island County Fairgrounds, 4200 Archer Dr.
+Furniture, fixtures and even the doorknobs from the old Rock Island County Courthouse were sold by auctioneer Dan DePorter of DePorter Auction at the Rock Island County Fairgrounds, 4200 Archer Drive.

 Rock Island County Administrator Jim Snider said the county raised about $4,500 from the auction.
 It cost more than $1,000 to move all of the items from the courthouse to the fairgrounds.